learn-co-curriculum/phase-1-array-foreach-method/README.md

 We want to avoid `forEach` because it is the least-expressive collection-processing method.
-It communicates the _least_ to other programmers about what it is we're trying to do.
+It communicates the _least_ to other programmers about what we're trying to do.

 By now you recognize that `map` means: "create a new `Array` after transforming each element."
 You recognize that `reduce` means: "distill a value after joining elements together."
-These methods are _expressive_, their very nature tells other programmers what you intended to happen.
+These methods are _expressive_, their very definition tells other programmers what you intended to happen.

 But what does `forEach` mean?
 Programmers, including you, recognize that `map` has a specific use, `reduce` has a specific use, `max` has a specific use.
 But